Define The Zero Property Of Multiplication

 • Physics: Physicists use the zero property in numerous calculations, such as determining the potential energy of an object.
 If the height of an object is zero, its potential energy is zero, regardless of its mass or the gravitational constant.

 • Everyday Life: Even in everyday life, the zero property comes into play.
-For example, if you are buying multiple items and one of the items has a price of zero, the total cost will only be affected by the prices of the other items.
+Here's one way to look at it: if you are buying multiple items and one of the items has a price of zero, the total cost will only be affected by the prices of the other items.

 These examples illustrate that the zero property of multiplication is not just a theoretical concept; it's a practical tool that can simplify calculations and solve problems in various fields.